 General Lifting Plan

-Responsible for accomplishing the stated project objectives which include creating clear and attainable project objectives, building the project requirements, and managing the constraints of the project management triangle, which is cost, time, scope, and quality.
+Responsible for accomplishing the stated project objectives which include creating clear and attainable project objectives, building the project requirements, and managing the constraints of the project management triangle, which are cost, time, scope, and quality.

 The Project Manager shall be responsible for ensuring that the Project Quality Plan and the Inspection and Testing procedures, method statement for scaffolding installation, HSE safety, and all contractual documentation are